benoitc/couchdbproxy/README.md

 There are cool url rewriting offered by couchdbproxy that allows you to access easily on a database or a couchapp.
 Ex :

 if `benoitc` user has a database `blog` on its node, you can access it with the url `http://blog.benoitc.couchdbproxy.dev:8000`.
-If ther is a couchapp in this database named `myblog`, you can also access to it with the url `http://myblog.blog.benoitc.couchdbproxy.dev:8000` .
+If there is a couchapp in this database named `myblog`, you can also access to it with the url `http://myblog.blog.benoitc.couchdbproxy.dev:8000` .

 Now imagine, you have a domain name called `benoitc.local` and want to access to the the couchapp `myblog` in `blog` db from benoitc's couchdb node.
-You could do it easily by pointing benoitc.local to your couchdbproxy IP and add an alias :
+You could do it easily by pointing benoitc.local to your node and add an alias :

-    ./couchdbproxy.py add_alias http://127.0.0.1:5984 node0 benoitc.local 5985 /blog/_design/myblog
+    ./couchdbproxy.py add_alias http://127.0.0.1:5984 benoitc benoitc.local /blog/_design/myblog

 easy.